 - Announced by President Trump on May 29th, 2025 there will be an increase from 25% to 50% duty for steel and aluminum Section 232 effective June 4th, 2025 for all countries except United Kingdom.
-Adjusting Imports of Aluminum and Steel into the United States The White House - United Kingdom origin steel and aluminum and their derivatives imports will remain at 25% tariff rate through July 9th.
+Modifying Reciprocal Tariff Rates to Reflect Discussions with the People's Republic of China The White House - United Kingdom origin steel and aluminum and their derivatives imports will remain at 25% tariff rate through July 9th.
 2025.
-At that time, the Commerce Secretary will adjust duty rate to 50% if conditions of the ERD are not met by the United Kingdom. - The Executive Order allows for HTS chapters 73 and 76 to declare steel and aluminum content like the derivative provisions where Section 232 duties are only owed on the content value.
-Before this change chapters 73 and 76 were not eligible to only apply the 50% to aluminum/steel content. - The Executive Order also states, "the non-aluminum, non-steel content of all aluminum and steel articles and derivative articles shall be subject to tariffs pursuant to Executive Order 14257 of April 2, 2025 (Regulating Imports With a Reciprocal Tariff To Rectify Trade Practices That Contribute to Large and Persistent Annual United States Goods Trade Deficits), as amended, and any other applicable tariffs."
+At that time, the Commerce Secretary will adjust duty rate to 50% if conditions of the ERD are not met by the United Kingdom. - The Executive Order allows for HTS chapters 73 and 76 to declare steel and aluminum content like the derivative provisions where Section 232 duties are only owed on the content value. - The Executive Order also states, "the non-aluminum, non-steel content of all aluminum and steel articles and derivative articles shall be subject to tariffs pursuant to Executive Order 14257 of April 2, 2025 (Regulating Imports With a Reciprocal Tariff To Rectify Trade Practices That Contribute to Large and Persistent Annual United States Goods Trade Deficits), as amended, and any other applicable tariffs."
 This amends the IEEPA reciprocal exemption for goods subject to Section 232 to apply the IEEPA reciprocal duties (Currently 10%) to the non-steel and not aluminum content - Original Section 232 tariffs have been in effect since 2018 with exclusions granted - Section 232 expansion will be effective March 12, 2025, for original section 232 tariffs and all new derivative items. - The list of the additional derivative tariffs were published in the Federal Register on February 18, 2025 - A link to all tariffs affected by the 232 expansion can be found here Steel-Aluminum-HTS-Codes.xlsx - For derivative items included in the section 232 appendices, the 25% increase will only apply to the aluminum and steel content.
 This requires multiple lines to be submitted to CBP to report steel and aluminum content.
 CBP has instructed if steel and aluminum content is unknown at time of entry that section 232 duties will apply to the entire value of the derivative items.
-Importers should be reporting material and value breakdown for derivative items on the commercial documents provided to their customs brokers to facilitate compliant and accurate entries. - Items on the new steel and aluminum derivative list that are made of US origin steel and aluminum will be exempt with certificates of melt and pour - Customs and Border Protection has been instructed to prioritize review of these imports and if misclassification is found, maximum monetary penalties will apply.
-The instruction on steel imports also states mitigation will not be allowed (this contradicts existing CBP regulations).
+Importers should be reporting material and value breakdown for derivative items on the commercial documents provided to their customs brokers to facilitate compliant and accurate entries.